IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

 <div class="divider--half"></div>

 ### Configuring Navigations
-In the igxFinancialChart control, chart navigation is enabled by default.
+In the `igx-financial-chart` control, chart navigation is enabled by default.
 However, you can customize it by setting the following properties:

 - `isHorizontalZoomEnabled` - This specifies if the chart can be horizontally zoomed through user interactions.
 By default, this property is set to true.
 - `isVerticalZoomEnabled` - This specifies if the chart can be vertically zoomed through user interactions.
 By default, this property is set to false.